- Application Information

 Students who are pursuing degrees leading to application for professional licensure or certification, and/or who will be participating in clinical placements, internships, or practica through their Husson program of study should be aware that their host facility may require a criminal background check, finger printing or drug screening.
 In such situations, students are responsible for obtaining and paying for the background check or other screening processes and for delivering required documentation to the facility.
 Although Husson will make reasonable efforts to place admitted students in field experiences and internships, the host facility will determine whether a student will be allowed clinical access at that facility.
 Students should be aware that a criminal record may jeopardize completion of their coursework and degree requirements, as well as licensure by the state professional regulating body.
 Students may consult the licensure and/ or certification organization corresponding to their intended major for more details.
 Successful completion of a program of study at Husson does not guarantee licensure, certification or employment in the relevant occupation.

 Students in this category are those enrolled in doctorate, master, bachelor or associate degree programs.
 Undergraduate degree status students are eligible for financial aid.
 Degree students may defer their declaration of a major until the end of the first year.
+Prior to being admitted into the professional phase of degree programs (Occupational Therapy, Pharmacy, and Physical Therapy) students must demonstrate successful completion of a minimum of two full time semesters at a post-secondary institution.
+Requests for exemption to this policy will be considered on an individual basis.

 Students in this category are pursuing courses for personal enrichment, professional certification, or to fulfill prerequisites at other institutions.
 Non-degree status students are not eligible for financial aid.